raditya1117/HoneyBadger/fastapi-testing/article.md

 ### Request Validation Error

-FastAPI validates inputs using pydantic models.
-If an incoming request for a FastAPI endpoint doesn't conform to the declared structure and parameter types, FastAPI returns request validation error in response.
+FastAPI validates inputs using Pydantic models.
+If an incoming request for a FastAPI endpoint doesn't conform to the declared structure and parameter types, FastAPI returns a request validation error in response.

-For example, we have defined the /calculate endpoint with three inputs where the `operation` must be a string and `num1` and `num2` must be floating point numbers or values that can be converted to floats.
-When we pass an operand that cannot be converted to a floating point number, the app runs into a request validation error.
+For example, we have defined the /calculate endpoint with three inputs where the `operation` must be a string and `num1` and `num2` must be floating-point numbers or values that can be converted to floats.
+When we pass an operand that cannot be converted to a floating-point number, the app runs into a request validation error.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 'HoneyBadger'}'
 ```

-For the above API call, the FastAPI app returns a json object with "JSON decode error" message as follows:
+For the above API call, the FastAPI app returns a JSON object with a "JSON decode error" message as follows:

 ```json
 {"detail":[{"type":"json_invalid","loc":["body",43],"msg":"JSON decode error","input":{},"ctx":{"error":"Expecting value"}}]}